 After a long career as a fashion and costume designer, I finally found my passion on a cold winter evening, at my sons’ Waldorf-education kindergarten.
 Parents were invited for a doll making extravaganza.
 We all sat on tiny wooden chairs and made little star and little bunting dolls for our children.
 It was a lovely, fun evening and it could have well ended at that but then, someone pulled a Waldorf doll out of nowhere and I took one look and fell head over heels.

 I spent the next couple of weeks glued to my computer, frantically trying to figure out how to make these dolls.
 I ordered every book I could find and bit my fingernails with anticipation.

 But by the time the books arrived, I was already making dolls.

 I love making dolls.
 It is a long process and my fingers constantly ache from the pulling and tugging and sewing, but I love to see how people react to my dolls.
-I am constantly thinking about new dolls, searching for better techniques, different material, but in the end, the beauty in making waldorf dolls is the simplicity of it all.
+I am constantly thinking about new dolls, searching for better techniques, different material, but in the end, the beauty in making Waldorf dolls is the simplicity of it all.

 A bit of natural wool roving, cotton thread, embroidery floss and a bit of mohair wool, and voila!
 A doll emerges.

-I work at home, in a lovely, spacious studio adjacent to the children’s playroom, which is where quite a few of the dolls/toys end up, smudged in chocolate and bananas, after enduring some, err, affection from my 6 years old daughter, Sophia.
-(She is 9 now..)
-She likes to ‘test-drive’ my dolls and if I am not carefull, I will end up with nothing to sell. 🙂
+I work at home, in a lovely, spacious studio adjacent to the children’s playroom, which is where quite a few of the dolls and toys end up, smudged in chocolate and bananas, after enduring some, err, heartfelt affection from my 6 years old daughter, Sophia.
+(She is 11 now..)
+She likes to ‘test-drive’ my dolls and if I am not careful, I will end up with absolutely nothing to sell. 🙂

 Please visit again and make sure to sign up for the Newsletter, so you do not miss out all the fun!